-Although hydro-power is an extremely low-cost and reliable option (as opposed to intermittent source of energy like solar and wind), it often requires a favorable geographic location to be installed.
-For one, fast-moving water sources (mostly rivers) are necessary, something that isn’t always as freely available in Texas as in other states.
+Although hydropower is an extremely low-cost and reliable option (as opposed to intermittent source of energy like solar and wind), it often requires a favorable geographic location to be installed.
+For one, fast-moving water sources (mostly rivers) are necessary, something that is not always as freely available in Texas as in other states.
 Three main types of hydroelectric power plants are used in the US:

 - Impoundment Facilities use a dam to create a large body of water.
 As the water flows downstream, it turns a turbine, which generates electricity.

 - Pumped Storage Facilities are similar to impoundment facilities, in that they use a dam to store water at a higher elevation.
 Pumped storage plants also have a second body of water below the dam.
-Water can be pumped from the below the dam to above it, storing energy for later use.
+Water can be pumped from the dam below to the one above it, storing energy for later use.

 - Run-of-the-river Facilities rely on natural water flow to spin a turbine and generate electricity.
 These may use dams.